Saint John’s University Residency Requirement

 Did Saint John's take into account the St. Joseph community in its decision to require on-campus housing?

-Saint John's has been reviewing a residency requirement since 2005.
+Saint John's had reviewed a residency requirement since 2005 before implementing this policy change in Fall 2008.
 The health, safety, and well-being of our students is the most important consideration in this decision.

 How was this decision made?

-The Student Development staff was asked to explore a residency requirement and has discussed this proposal with various on-campus constituencies.
-SJU has also kept the City of St. Joseph Administrator, Judy Weyrens, and CSB Residential Life staff apprised of the discussions.
+The Student Development staff was asked to explore a residency requirement and discussed this proposal with various on-campus constituencies.
+SJU has also kept the City of St. Joseph Administrator, Judy Weyrens, and CSB Residential Life and Housing staff apprised of the discussions.

 What brought about a need for a housing requirement?